KizzyCode/loreyawen-rust/README.md

 ```

 This format is pretty similar to the regular uplink/downlink frames.
 The `FOpts` field is always ommitted, while the
-`FCtrl` and `FPort` field can be used to transmit application specific plaintext values.
-If the `extended-mic` feature
+`FCtrl` and `FPort` field can be used to transmit arbitrary, application specific values.
+Please note that the `FCtrl`
+and `FPort` field are authenticated, but not encrypted.

-is enabled, the MIC is truncated to 64 bit, instead of the 32 bit from default LoRaWAN.
+If the `extended-mic` feature is enabled, the MIC is truncated to 64 bit, instead of the 32 bit from default LoRaWAN.